 N.1.2.1.
-Scales Marked I, II, III, or IIII. - On scales so marked and with n equal to or greater than 1000, the decreasing-load test shall be conducted with test loads equal to the maximum test load at each tolerance value, for example, on a Class III scale, at test loads equal to 4000d, 2000d, and 500d; for scales with n less than 1000, the test load shall be equal to one-half of the maximum load applied in the increasing-load test.
+Scales Marked I, II, III, or IIII. - Except for portable wheel load weighers, decreasing-load tests shall be conducted on scales marked I, II, III or IIII and with n equal to or greater than 1000 with test loads equal to the maximum test load at each tolerance value.
+For example, on a Class III scale, at test loads equal to 4000d, 2000d, and 500d; for scales with n less than 1000, the test load shall be equal to one-half of the maximum load applied in the increasing-load test.
 (See Table 6)

 N.1.2.2.
-All Other Scales. - On all other scales, the decreasing-load test shall be conducted with a test load equal to one-half of the maximum load applied in the increasing-load test.
+All Other Scales. - On all other scales, except for portable wheel load weighers, the decreasing-load test shall be conducted with a test load equal to one-half of the maximum load applied in the increasing-load test.